AviatrixSystems/Docs/HowTos/transit_gateway_peering.rst

 This feature allows you to not to advertise certain TGW hybrid attachment (DXGW and VPN) to the remote Aviatrix Transit Gateway and therefore the remote TGW.

-In the drop down menu, highlight the TGW hybrid connections (The input box is empty if there is no such connection.), multi-select the connections.
+In the dropdown menu, highlight the TGW hybrid connections (The input box is empty if there is no such connection.), multi-select the connections.
 The selected connections are excluded to advertise to the remote site.

 You can edit this field after the Transit Peering took place.
-Go to Transit Network -> Transit Peering, highlight the peering connection.
+Go to Transit Network > Transit Peering, highlight the peering connection.
-Click the 3 dots skewer and click Edit to modify the Excluded Connection list.
+Click the 3 dots skewer and click **Edit** to modify the Excluded Connection list.

 The diagram below illustrate the use case for this feature.
 In the diagram, both on-prem connects to TGW and advertise 10.0.0.0/8.
 Transit Gateway Peering will fail because there are conflict routes.
 You solve the problem by configuring on both Transit Gateways to